smasoudn/CarND-Path-Planning-Project/README.md

-# Behavioral and Path Planning for Self-Driving Cars
+# Path Planning for Self-Driving Cars

 This project is part of the Self-Driving Car Engineer Nanodegree Program by [Udacity](https://www.udacity.com/).